armisael/python-dropbox-uploader/README.md

 State of the project
 --------------------

 It is currently possible to authorize your app and upload files.
 That's it.
-If you want to contribute you're wery well welcomed, if you have some ideas about how to structure the code, what functionalities should be implemented, and so, you're welcomed too.
+If you want to contribute you're very well welcomed, if you have some ideas about how to structure the code, what functionalities should be implemented, and so on, you're welcomed too.
 If you want to complain about issues you're not that welcomed, but still.
 If you just want to complain about how miserably this library fails to fit your needs, go away.

 HowTo
 -----

 Available "soon".
-I swear.
+I swear (yeah, it's been a while, but I *will* eventually write something, I promise.
+In the meantime you could check the examples directory).